UCSD-ECEMAE-148/winter-2023-final-project-team-7/README.md

 # Assembled Car Design
 ![final assembled car](https://user-images.githubusercontent.com/103704890/227806766-31cf95f4-d0e6-4ada-861e-9daa5a33eac2.jpg)
 LIDAR was set in the front of the car.
-This was an easy decision for the team since we cared for varying obstacles crossing the points the comprise the path from Point A to Point B. Essentially, it was only important to care for obstacles that come into the front of the moving car.
+This was an easy decision for the team since we cared for varying obstacles crossing the points that comprise the path from Point A to Point B. Essentially, it was only important to care for obstacles that come into the front of the moving car.
 GNSS was secure near the center of the car with the antenna placed high and toward the rear.

 # DonkeyCar - 3 Autonomous Laps
 https://user-images.githubusercontent.com/103704890/227807530-35ed2ea5-2bc0-4b8b-983d-ca6bed659390.mp4